 Dental crowns also top dental implants to close gaps in your smile.

 Dr. Marzban offers three types of crowns: metal, porcelain fused to metal (PFM), and all-porcelain crowns.
 Precious metal crowns are strong and inexpensive, but some people do not like their appearance.
 PFM crowns give a good compromise of strength and appearance.
 They look like porcelain crowns and are strong like metal crowns.
 All-porcelain crowns are slightly more attractive than PFM crowns as they have a more natural luster, better color matching options, and will not show metal if your gums recede or if the crown experiences wear.
 All-porcelain crowns may not be appropriate for a tooth subjected to excess force due to TMJ.
 But new advanced materials mean that porcelain crowns can be used in more situations than ever.
 With advanced T-Scan digital bite sensors, Dr. Marzban can precisely measure the force on your tooth and may be able to replace old metal crowns with advanced new ceramic ones.

 In fitting your crown, Dr. Marzban works hard to ensure that your new crown doesn’t cause more problems than it solves.
 She will evaluate your crown for fit to ensure that it facilitates the proper fit and function of your bite.
 She will also consider whether neuromuscular problems like TMJ have contributed to the damage your tooth suffered and whether these need to be corrected to prevent failure of the restoration.

-To learn more about dental crowns and which one is right for you, please call or email Dr. Marzban to schedule an appointment at our DC metro-area practice in Burke, Virginia.
+To learn more about dental crowns and which one is right for you, please call 703-323-8200 or email cosmetic dentist, Dr. Marzban to schedule an appointment at our DC metro-area practice in Burke, Virginia.